Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Theory

-with $z_{\rm obs}$ and $\sigma_z$ the central redshift and the width of the Gaussian window.
-In this particular case, we choose to adopt a very wide Gaussian window, which is equivalent to selecting galaxies under the survey's intrinsic quasar redshift distribution, so $w_j=1$ in practice and $\bar{z}$ is the average redshift of the sample.
+with $z_{\rm obs}$ and $\sigma_z$ corresponding to the central redshift and the width of the Gaussian window.
+In this particular case, we chose to adopt a very wide Gaussian window, which is equivalent to selecting galaxies under the survey's intrinsic QSO redshift distribution.
+Thus, $w_j=1$ in practice, and $\bar{z}$ is the average redshift of the sample.
 The definition of the ARF field in Eq.~\ref{eq:arf1} can be noisy when the number of galaxies per pixel is low or even zero.
-In this study, for practical reasons related to the limited number of QSO per unit of observed area, we adopt a second definition of the ARF field as in \cite{10.1093/mnrasl/slab021}:
+In this study, for practical reasons related to the limited number of QSO per unit of observed area, we adopted a second definition of the ARF field as in \cite{10.1093/mnrasl/slab021}:

-where in the denominator we have taken the ensemble average of the density over all the survey footprint.
-It can be shown that the definition in Eq.~\ref{eq:arf1} is insensitive to multiplicative systematics, while both definitions are sensitive to additive systematics, assuming there is no redshift dependence of the systematics under the redshift window $W$.
+where we took the ensemble average of the density over all the survey footprint in the denominator.
+We note that the definition in Eq.~\ref{eq:arf1} is insensitive to multiplicative systematics, while both definitions are sensitive to additive systematics, assuming no redshift dependence in the systematics under the redshift window $W$.